AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### Would Adobe need to approve the integrations before my users can start using it?

 Your users can use the integrations, but, we will display a red banner indicating, `The experience powered by Adobe Express has not been approved yet`.
-Once we review and approve your app, we will remove this banner.
+The banner is removed only after your integration is approved; it can take up to approximately 24 hours for the banner to disappear after approval.

 ### What happens to existing integrations?